hematy61/task-manager/README.md

 <p>Bcrypt password hashing</p>
 <p>bcrypt use as a Mongoose middleware</p>
 <p>User sign in and stopping user from sign up if the email exist</p>
+<p>JWT: JSON Web Token to support user login</p>
+<p>Supporting multiple logins from different devices and keep all logged in if user logged out from only one account</p>